uuf6429/docker-etl/README.md

 - when parsing configuration, anything that was not used will cause a warning to point out that something might have been skipped
 - similarly, when generating configuration, if something cannot be generated, you'll also get a warning

-While the application tries to do a best-effort, it will not hide these sort of issues (so you could at least look them up in the logs).
+While the application tries to do a best-effort, it will not hide these sort of issues (so you could at least look them up in the logs/stderr).

 ### Parallel Processing